 Scott Bradlee’s Postmodern Jukebox

-After their sold out NZ tour last year, Postmodern Jukebox returned to our shores to present a 7 show tour across our great nation, culminating in a show in Auckland at the Aotea Centre.
+After the band’s sold out New Zealand tour last year, Postmodern Jukebox returned to our shores to present a 7 show tour across our great nation, culminating in a show in Auckland at the Aotea Centre.

 With their signature style of delivering a vintage spin on contemporary pop tracks, Scott Bradlee’s Postmodern Jukebox became a truly global phenomenon since their first true viral cover of Macklemore & Ryan Lewis’ ‘Thrift Shop’ achieving over 1 million views in its first week online, and over 4 million views in its first year.

 With a rotating cast of truly talented musicians, vocalists and performers you are never sure what will be in store at a live PMJ show, and the cast presented on the 2016 NZ tour does not disappoint!
 With two of PMJs original viral stars, Robyn Adele Anderson and Cristina Gatti and American Idol alumni Melinda Doolittle (season 6) and Casey Abrams (season 10) in tow, combined with show MC and equally talented vocalist LaVance Colley, the line up on this show was spectacular!